COMELEC Overseas Absentee Voting: How to Apply (OAV)

 Yes.
 Under RA 9225 (Dual Citizenship Act), Filipino dual citizens retain their right to vote in Philippine elections.
 You can register as an overseas absentee voter at the Philippine Embassy/Consulate in your country of residence.

-How long is my overseas voter registration valid?
+When can I register, and how long is my OAV registration valid?

 Can I vote by mail from abroad?